earthlab/neonhs/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to read some bands from L3 hyperspectral reflectance data as a multi-layer raster:

 ``` r
 library(neonaop)